Scheduled Troubleshooting

 Tip 08: Run Next Scheduled Troubleshooting doesn't get triggered (v9.3)

-Both the following two conditions should be met for the Run Next Scheduled Troubleshooting on the Troubleshooting Form to be triggered:
+The following conditions should be met for the Scheduled Troubleshooting Daisy Chain works as expected:

 The next Scheduled Troubleshooting only gets triggered when the current Troubleshooting changes its Status to 'Analysis Executed'.
 Any other Status change including canceling the current Troubleshooting will break the Daisy Chain.